reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 - **Deleting Twitter tweets:**
 1. Create an app on your [Twitter developer's portal](https://developer.twitter.com/en/apps) and setup a new application.
 Note `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN` and `TWITTER_ACCESS_TOKEN_SECRET`.
 2. Ask for your [Twitter archive](https://twitter.com/settings/your_twitter_data).
-You'll recive an email with a downloadable .zip file containing your Twitter archive.
+You'll receive an email with a downloadable .zip file containing your Twitter archive.
 3. Install [koenrh/delete-tweets](https://github.com/koenrh/delete-tweets) using pip: `python3 -m pip install delete-tweets`.
 4. Run it against your `tweet.js` archive: `delete-tweets --until 2022-05-20 tweet.js`

 ### Youtube and Vimeo
 - I have A LOT of videos uploaded on Youtube and Vimeo, some of them have over 14 years old!
-This is something that I refuse to delete or loss so I recommend you setting their visibility to **private**.
+This is something that I refuse to delete or lose so I recommend you set their visibility to **private**.
 That way you'll always have access to them.

 ### Facebook
 I haven't found any way to quickly set the visibility of my photos to hidden, so I took the (very long) time to set each photo album to private.